duysmile/learning/linux.md

 - Terminates a running process: `kill PID`
 - Find a PID of a process: `pidof <process name>`

-- Set priority to process (value from -20 - 19): Linux can run a lot of processes at a time, which can slow down the speed of some high priority processes and result in poor performance.
+- Set priority to process (value from -20 -> 19): Linux can run a lot of processes at a time, which can slow down the speed of some high priority processes and result in poor performance.
 To avoid this, you can tell your machine to prioritize processes as per your requirements.
-Default value of process is 0.
+  - A value of -19 is very high priority, while a value of 19 is very low priority.
+A value of 0 is the default priority.
   - Set nice value to process `nice -n 'Nice value' process name`

 ![Nice](https://www.guru99.com/images/changing_niceness.png)